ephemeraHQ/xmtp-mini-app-example/frontend/README.md

-# Group Member Renderer
+# Tagged Member Resolver

-A simple Next.js application that renders group member addresses passed via URL parameters.
+A Next.js application that resolves and displays member identities from tags (ENS names, Farcaster usernames, or Ethereum addresses).

 ## Overview

-This app has been simplified from the original XMTP Mini App to focus on displaying group member information.
-It no longer includes XMTP Browser SDK or wallet authentication - instead, it simply renders a list of Ethereum addresses passed through URL query parameters.
+This app resolves various identity formats (ENS domains, Farcaster usernames, Ethereum addresses) to display both the human-readable name and the corresponding Ethereum address.
+It uses the web3.bio API for name resolution and provides a clean, mobile-friendly interface.

 ## Usage